shannon-f/shannon-f.github.io/index.markdown

 <img src="/assets/img/ShannonFluellen.jpeg" width="300"/>

 I'm a software engineer in Houston, TX with 6.5 years of professional experience in enterprise software development.
-I've gained experience working with a variety of technologies and languages such as Java, Javascript, NodeJS, and Objective-C.
+I've worked with a variety of technologies and languages such as Java, Javascript, NodeJS, and Objective-C.
 I've worked on projects as both a part of Agile teams and as the sole engineer.
 I'm looking for a remote position at a company where I can make a significant impact.